dhrubo55/personal-blog/content/posts/day-57-understand-and-compare-use-case-of-random-threadlocalrandom-and-securerandom.md

 As you see this class has stream-friendly API.
 Since Java 10 was added SplittableRandom.nextBytes, so you can use it as well.
 Java 17 added `RandomGenerator` interface and SplittableRandom now extends that as we can see from the Figure.

-Will post another blog post for SplittableRandom and how its used in parallel context.
+Will post another blog post for SplittableRandom and how its used in monte carlo simulation